 This is not entirely accurate nor does it apply to focal therapy alone.
-A systematic review from 2014 found 2350 cases of localised prostate cancer in 30 studies, which were treated with focal therapy44.
+A systematic review from 2014 found 2,350 cases of localised prostate cancer in 30 studies, which were treated with focal therapy44.
 Gleason score was reported in 13 studies and PSA was reported in 1144.
 According to the D’Amico risk classification45, approximately half of cases treated had intermediate or high risk disease44.
 Our group are building on this.
 In the prospective, investigator led INDEX trial, evaluating the efficacy of high intensity focussed ultrasound in the treatment of localised prostate cancer, we are now no longer including men with low volume Gleason 6 low risk disease46.
-The patients are free to elect for radical options but they will be excluded from undergoing focal therapy under our care.
-Additionally, although overtreatment of men with low risk disease with radical prostatectomy disease is falling, it still occurs47.
+The patients are free to elect for radical options but they will be excluded from undergoing focal therapy in this study.
+Additionally, although overtreatment of men with low risk disease with radical prostatectomy disease is falling, it still occurs far too commonly47.
 Likewise, this occurrence is also seen, and more commonly so, with radical radiotherapy48.
 Indeed between 2004 and 2007 58% of men were treated with radical radiotherapy in comparison to less than 10% by active surveillance or watchful waiting48.

 Reason 4 – ‘For men who need treatment, radical therapy is effective so men and their physicians have to just accept the side effects.’